4 4 1 1 3

 |10 Years (Annualized)||N/A|

 The investment seeks to profit from a rise in hard currencies relative to the U.S. dollar.
 Under normal market conditions, the fund invests at least 80% of the value of its net assets (plus borrowings for investment purposes) in "hard currency" denominated investments.
-It normally invests in a basket of hard currency denominated investments composed of high quality, short-term debt instruments and indirectly, in gold.
-The fund will specifically seek the currency risk of select countries pursuing what the Adviser believes are sound monetary policies.
-It is non-diversified.
+It normally invests in a managed basket of hard currency denominated investments composed of high quality, short-term debt instruments, including sovereign debt, and indirectly in gold and gold-related securities.
+Hard currencies are currencies of countries pursuing what the Adviser believes to be "sound" monetary policy and gold.
+The fund is non-diversified.

 Merk Hard Currency Fund has an expense ratio of 1.30 percent.